vasturiano/timelines-chart/README.md

-# Stacked Timelines Chart
+# Timelines Chart

-A stacked timelines layout for representing state of time-series over time.
+A parallel timelines layout (swimlanes) for representing state of time-series over time.
 Each timeline segment can be assigned a value on a color scale, either continuous (heatmap mode) or ordinal (for categorical representation).
 Time-series can be grouped into logical groups, represented as distinct sections.
 Allows for exploration using drag-to-zoom or a timeline brush.
 Current example (index.html in local folder) populated with randomly generated data.